documentcloud/documentcloud/app/views/help/api.markdown

 Our API for bulk uploads exposes the same method that we use internally, but wraps it in basic authentication over HTTPS.
 Documents will be uploaded into the authenticated account.

-You can either upload a local file using a standard multi-part upload, or tell DocumentCloud to download the file from a public server by passing a URL.
+You can either upload a local file using a standard multi-part upload, or tell sourceAFRICA to download the file from a public server by passing a URL.

 Parameter     | Description           |  Example
 --------------|-----------------------|--------------